tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

 Note that string literal values assigned to banned attributes are allowed as they couldn't be attacker controlled.

 {: #scriptContent}
 ### Setting content of Script element is not allowed

-Setting content of `<script>` and then appending it to the document has the same effect as calling `eval()`.
+Setting content of `<script>` and then appending it to the document has the same effect as calling eval().
 This coding pattern is prone to XSS vulnerabilities, and therefore disallowed.

 {: #postMessage}
 ### Window.prototype.postMessage

-Raw `postMessage()` does not restrict target and sender origins by default.
-This can cause security vulnerabilities.

-For Search PA developers, see http://go/gws-js-conformance#postMessage for exemption instructions. <!-- MOE:end_strip -->
+Raw "postMessage" can create security vulnerabilities.
+Use gapi.rpc instead. gapi.rpc conceptually augments window.postmessage with more security and other features.

+Valid reasons for using raw "postMessage" include when it is used for communication to/from an iframe hosted on the same domain as the page containing the iframe.
+However, be sure to get a security review to allow usage of this.

+{: #expose}
+### @expose

+@expose has non-obvious global side-effects that can cause errors.

 {: #globalVars}
 ### Global declarations

-Global functions and var declarations are not allowed, as these pollute global scope.
+Global functions and var declarations are not allowed, these pollute global scope.
 Top level namespaces are allowed if declared with "goog.provide" or "goog.module".

 {: #unknownThis}
 ### Unknown types

-Loose types `?` (unknown), `*` (all), `Object` and `Function` should be used sparingly as they degrade available type information. `?` as a "this" type is forbidden so that accidental unknowns (which are far more common) can be caught.
+Loose types "?" (unknown), "\*" (all), "Object" and "Function" should be used sparingly as they degrade available type information. "?" as a "this" type is forbidden so that accidental unknowns (which are far more common) can be caught.

 {: #storage}
 ### Client Side Storage (Closure library specific)

 Client side storage mechanisms are dangerous because of PII and security implications.
+TODO(johnlenz): Document what someone submitting code to Closure should in the case they see this warning.